We will use the quanteda package

 id stance explanation confidence

 2013-Obama Pro The text explicitly acknowledges the threat of climate change and emphasizes the need for collective action to address it.
-It mentions the importance of transitioning to sustainable energy sources and leading in technology to combat climate change, indicating a proactive stance.
+It mentions the importance of transitioning to sustainable energy sources and leading in technology to combat climate change.
 0.95

-2017-Trump Neutral The text is an inaugural speech focusing on national pride, economic revitalization, and political change.
+2017-Trump Neutral The text is a political speech focused on national pride, economic revitalization, and unity.
 It does not explicitly mention climate change or environmental policies, making it neutral on the topic.
 0.90

-2021-Biden Pro The text acknowledges climate change as a crisis, referring to it as a ‘climate in crisis’ and emphasizing the need to address it as part of the broader challenges facing the nation.
-This indicates a stance that recognizes the reality and urgency of climate change.
+2021-Biden Pro The text acknowledges climate change as a crisis, referring to it as a ‘climate in crisis’ and includes it among the significant challenges facing the nation.
+This indicates a recognition of climate change as a serious issue that needs to be addressed.
 0.95

 Or, you might want the LLM to extract specific arguments supporting the stance.